 But of course, whiplash is just one of many different injury types that are suffered by drivers and passengers involved in car accidents.
 Other injuries sustained can range from cuts, bruises and concussion through to broken bones and serious head injuries.

 Can I claim for a car accident caused by an uninsured or hit and run driver?

 Being involved in any car accident is bad enough.
 But when the accident is caused by a driver that doesn’t stop or who doesn’t have valid motor insurance, it can feel even more distressing.
 Although not having an insurance company to claim against does complicate the situation, it is important to know that you may still be entitled to receive compensation.

 The Motor Insurers Bureau (MIB) is a scheme that was created to compensate people that find themselves in this very situation.
-The process is slightly different to claiming against an insurance company, but our injury lawyers are experienced in helping people with claims through the MIB.
+The process is slightly different to claiming against an insurance company, but most injury lawyers are experienced in helping people with claims through the MIB.

 As with other road accidents, to make a MIB claim, it must still be possible to prove that the other party was responsible for your accident and the subsequent injuries you have suffered.

 If you have been involved in a hit and run accident or the third party is not insured, it is important to report the incident to the police straight away.
 The police record will be used to help support your claim.

 Making a claim for an accident caused by a faulty vehicle

 All car drivers have a legal responsibility to ensure their vehicle is maintained in a safe and roadworthy condition.
 This is why the vast majority of vehicles on UK roads are required to have a MOT each year.